-If you’re new to the world of stencils and want to know more, here are the answers to the most commonly asked stencil questions…
+If you’re new to the world of journal stencils and want to know more, here are the answers to the most commonly asked stencil questions…

 Stencils make setting up your journal pages super quick, with no need to count squares or use rulers!
 You can also use stencils to add fun and attractive design features to your page – No artistic talent required!

 Over the years, we at Oops a Daisy have developed a unique range of different sized stencils for different purposes…

 - Contain multiple different elements which can be used in all size journals

 - Designed to be traced entirely to create journal spreads quickly and easily